The Giving Account

 Metro areas in the northwest dot the top 10 rankings, with Portland moving four spots to second on the list.
 Environmental activism may have been top-of-mind in Portland last year, as Juliana v.
 United States—a landmark lawsuit filed in Oregon by 21 students against the federal government over its climate change policies—continued to garner media attention.

-It is no surprise that Boston maintained its place at the top of the list for giving to the health sector, with 59 percent of Giving Accounts in the area recommending a grant to a health-related organization.
+It is no surprise that Boston maintained its place at the top of the list for giving to the health sector, with 59 percent of donor-advised funds in the area recommending a grant to a health-related organization.
 The city has a proud history of excellence in healthcare as the home to many renowned healthcare and research centers.
 Baltimore also made a splash in health giving, new to the rankings at sixth place—pushing Denver from the top 10 list.

-Cleveland took the top spot in giving to human services charities, with 63 percent of Giving Accounts in the area supporting the sector.
+Cleveland took the top spot in giving to human services charities, with 63 percent of Fidelity Charitable donor-advised funds in the area supporting the sector.
 Several cities—Seattle, Charlotte, Philadelphia and Washington, D.C.—were new to the rankings, influenced by a variety of issues and events affecting those local communities.
 For example, giving to human services in Charlotte was fueled by disaster relief efforts related to Hurricanes Florence and Michael.
 And the government shutdown beginning in December 2018 drove a surge in giving to human services charities in Washington, D.C. to help furloughed federal workers.
 These cities pushed Providence, Denver, Detroit and Austin from the rankings.

 Metropolitan areas that have more global and diverse populations tend to be the strongest supporters of organizations in the international affairs sector—and it was no different in 2018.
 As a center for global politics and advocacy, it is no surprise that Washington, D.C. moved to take the top spot on the rankings.
 International cities like New York and San Jose are also in the rankings, along with newcomers Philadelphia and Miami—which edged San Diego and Boston out of the rankings.